 And then the surprises began.
 Tsikhanouskaya’s team unexpectedly merged with the campaigners of the unregistered Babaryka and Tsapkala.

 Tsikhanouskaya, a former interpreter and housewife, highlights that she is running “for love” replacing her husband.
-Maryia Kalesnikava, musician and cultural activist, stepped up after the detention of wannabe candidate Viktar Babaryka.
+Maryia Kalesnikava, a musician and cultural activist, stepped up after the detention of wannabe candidate Viktar Babaryka.
 Veranika Tsapkala, who supported her husband during the collection of signatures, represents her husband’s campaign in the united team.

 Holding their first press-conference, three politicians shared that it took only 15 minutes to decide on unification.
 This move was seen by many as an achievement after unsuccessful attempts of traditional opposition male politicians unable to unite in many years.